IP-CAM/Opencart-Language-Csv-Exporter/README.md

 # Opencart Language CSV Import Export
-Переводит все языковые файлы CMS Opencart в файлы с расширением .csv и обратно

-## Зачем это нужно?
-Для упрощения перевода системы. Работать с csv файлами гораздо комфортнее чем с массивами. Особенно для переводчиков.

-### Как использовать?
-Скрип был написан и тестировался на версии php 7.1.2.

-Для запуска экспорта из языковых файлов импорта необходимо:
-1) Поместить в папку array_original языковой пакет
-2) Открыть консоль, запустить команду
+Converts all CMS Opencart language files to .csv files and vice versa

+## Why do you need it?
+To simplify the translation of the system.
+Working with csv files is much more comfortable than with arrays.
+Especially for translators.

+### How to use?
+The script was written and tested on php 7.1.2.

+To start export from language import files, you need to:
+1) Place the language pack in the array_original folder
+2) Open console, run command
 > php brain.php export
-3) Все сгенерированные файлы будут храниться в папке csv_output

-Для импорта из csv в языковые файлы необходимо ввести команду
-1) Поместить в папку csv_original языковой пакет
-2) Открыть консоль, запустить команду
+3) All generated files will be stored in the csv_output folder

+To import from csv into language files, you must enter the command
+1) Place the language pack in the csv_original folder
+2) Open console, run command
 > php brain.php import
-3) Все сгенерированные файлы будут храниться в папке array_output
+3) All generated files will be stored in the array_output folder
+4)